sharonjr/rapid-prototyping-with-streamlit/M2/Lab1/README.md

 # M2 Lab 1

-In this lab, we'll prepare the Avalanche data namely the Customer Reviews subset from an unstructured format to a structured format in a Snowflake Notebooks.
+In this lab, we'll prepare the Avalanche data namely the Customer Reviews subset from an unstructured format to a structured format in Snowflake Notebooks.

 ## Setup